abo-abo/lispy/README.md

   Move region inside next sexp ("a" will reverse this).
 - `lispy-barf` "<"
   Move region inside previous sexp ("l" will reverse this).
+- `lispy-convolute` "C"__
+  Exchange the order of application of two sexps that contain point.

 ## IDE-like features
 These features are specific to the Lisp dialect used.